anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

 ## Usage

-Generating a production plan with anacision PLANNING requires three components.
-First, a PLANNING request json, which creates a PLANNING job once it is posted to the API.
-Once the job has been optimized by the PLANNING algorithm, its PLANNING job result, can be retrieved through the API.
+Generating a production plan with anacision PLANNING requires three steps:
+1. Creating a PLANNING request json.
+2. Posting the PLANNING request json to the [API](https://planning.anacision.ai/), which is then optimized by the PLANNING algorithm.
+3. Getting the PLANNING job result.

 ![Illustration of possible end to end integration](user_flow.png)*Illustraion of a possible end to end integrated planning process.*